Our School Council

 At the beginning of each academic year, our School Council is elected democratically within the first half term.
 Children who wish to be on the council have to prepare a talk to persuade their class they are the best representative for them.
-Our School Council officers help to run our Polling Station where each child in the school votes anonymously for the two pupils from their class who they believe will successfully represent their views and opinions.
+Our School Council officers help to run our polling station where each child in the school votes anonymously for the pupil from their class who they believe will successfully represent their views and opinions.
 The votes are then counted and our representatives receive a badge in assembly.

 ‘UN Convention on the Rights of Children Article 12: Children have the right to say what they think should happen, when adults are making decisions that affect them, and to have their opinions taken into account’